AntoniosFl/SQL-Nanodegree-Program/README.md

-# SQL Nanodegree Program by Udacity projects
+# My 2 projects for the SQL Nanodegree Program by Udacity

 This is a repository with the two required projects (as of November 2020) for the completion of SQL Nanodegree program by Udacity: